‘Not my pants:’ Kitty Hawk Police posts humorous message regarding common excuse

 And yes, officials say they also understand that educating citizens about laws while they are being handcuffed might be a little untimely.

-So the police department issued an “educational message” to future perpetrators who might used a supposedly common excuse when they see those red and blue lights.
+So the police department issued an “educational message” to future perpetrators who might use a supposedly common excuse when they see those red and blue lights.

 “Prior to wearing someone else’s pants, please remove all drugs, drug paraphernalia, stolen goods or any other illegal items the ‘owner’ of the pants may have left behind,” said Kitty Hawk Police.